Intelligence

 - The location’s country code (if the search term contains 2 characters)

-By default, search results are sorted by relevance, but you can choose to display them by the last edition date.
+By default, search results are sorted by pertinence, but you can choose to display them by the last edition date.

 Tip